Matheshv98/Kaalen-v1.0/README.md

 ### Installation

 On the right side of this page click 'Releases'.
-Download the `.zip` file and extract the files.
-Double click on the `.exe` file and you are good to go.
+Under 'Assets' you will find 'Kaalen_App_dist.zip'.
+Download and extract the files to find the `.exe` file.
 Please note that the first time run takes a few seconds for the application to open.

 ---
 ### ✏️ Author's Note